unspecifier/quizzler/src/markdown/nha-modules.md

 Changing the cost for the services does not change the contractual agreement.

-© Post the adjustmen
+- ✅ Post the adjustmen

-CORRECT

 According to the contract with the third-party payer, the specialist should post the adjustment amount indicated on the remittance advice and enter the adjustment reason in the patient's account.